 General management, governance, preparing to sell

 Legal and accountancy professionals claim to offer consultancy services but usually focus on their own specialism.

 The Directors and Managers need to be prepared in-depth over a longer timescale.
-The independent business adviser such as CMC Partners will guide the vendor through every step of an unfamiliar, alien process.
+The independent business adviser such as CMC Business Advisors will guide the vendor through every step of an unfamiliar, alien process.

 The main examples demonstrating the need are as follows:

 A prospective buyer wants reassurance that there is management continuity post-exit.
 He/she will expect key managers and staff to be fully briefed and supportive.

 You must ensure that the buyer receives a warm welcome from the ‘Remain’ team, and this needs to be well prepared in terms of ensuring that the right team is in place.